ericatsydney/ericatsydney.github.io/_posts/2020-04-15-spring-boot.markdown

 @Mock vs @InjectMocks vs new

 - @Mock provide a stub instance in the test.
+    - `when().thenReturn()` help us mock the behaviors.
+    - `verify().methodname` help us to make sure some of the methods have been called, will only work on mocked object.

 - @InjectMocks provide a fully functioned instance, so that we can call its method.

-- new

-`when().thenReturn()` help us mock the behaviors.
+- `new` keyword in test will run same thing as runtime: allocate memory and trigger the constructor.
+    - `AsertEqual()` will work on the object created by `new`

+p.s.
 Argument matcher: we can use the matcher to the method's parameter, but we have to cover all parameters with these choices: any() eq().

-`verify().methodname` help us to make sure some of the methods have been called.

-`AsertEqual`

 **Actuator**